Jorgenlf/gym_quad/readme.md

 # Path Following and Collision Avoidance for Quadcopters using Deep Reinforcement Learning
 This repo implements a 6-DOF simulation model for a quadcopter according to the stable baselines (OpenAI) interface for reinforcement learning control.

+## Quick results overview
+Gifs of what the quadcopter sees with an animation og where it is in the scene do last part if possible.

 ## Getting Started

 To install all packages needed in your virtual environment, run: